Table of Contents

-The world of order fulfillment can seem full of confusing jargon, especially if you’re just starting your ecommerce business.
-Part of creating an ecommerce order fulfillment strategy involves understanding all of the different parts of successful fulfillment and inventory management.
+The world of order fulfilment can seem full of confusing jargon, especially if you’re just starting your ecommerce business.
+Part of creating an ecommerce order fulfilment strategy involves understanding all of the different parts of successful fulfilment and inventory management.

 One important element to get familiar with is the SKU, or Stock Keeping Unit.

 In this article, you will learn what a SKU is, how SKUs are used, and how to calculate the number of SKUs in your inventory.

 What is a Stock Keeping Unit (SKU)?